Hong-Kong Energy Information

 Renewable in % Electricity Production

-In February 2020, ENB, the Environment Bureau, presented the details of more than HK$10bn (US$1.3bn) in environmental projects and over HK$3bn (US$387m) in relief measures outlined in the 2020-21 budget, to mitigate climate change, improve air quality, support waste reduction and recycling, as well as enhance environmental protection and provide financial relief sector.
-Around 20% of this amount (HK$2bn or US$258m) will be earmarked for launching a pilot scheme to subsidise the installation of EV charging-enabling infrastructure in residential buildings.
+In 2020, Environment Bureau (ENB) presented the details of more than HK$10bn (US$1.3bn) in environmental projects and over HK$3bn (US$387m) in relief measures outlined in the 2020-21 budget, to mitigate climate change, improve air quality, support waste reduction and recycling, as well as enhance environmental protection and provide financial relief sector.
+Around 20% of this amount (HK$2bn or US$258m) was earmarked for launching the "EV-charging at Home Subsidy Scheme" ("EHSS"), a pilot scheme to subsidise the installation of EV charging-enabling infrastructure in residential buildings.